siobhain/cormeen-walkers/README.md

 ### Imagery

+#### Photos

-I have chosen a picture of a country lane typical of the locality in which the walks take place as the hero image.
+1. The hero image is a country lane typical of the locality in which the walks take place, it is used to attract users that are interested in walking in quiet rural country lanes.
-I have included a picture of Cormeen Sports Complex to job memory of the user as to where the meetup place is.
+2. The reason for the building image shown in "About Cormeen Sports Complex" is two fold, 1st for people who are familiar with the building it is used to jog their memory as to where the meetup place is & 2nd for new walkers and/or new people to the area it is to help them realise that they have arrived at the location & not drive past it.
-There are 2 further photos in the home page in whats called the 'benefits' section but what i should rename as the 'information' section.
-The 1st is taken in Jan 2022 outside CSC before the Family Walkers start.
-The 2nd is a close up of walking in leaves to encourage the user to come out walking, It is beside the 'Benefits to Walkers' text so meant as a motivitational picture.
+3. There are 2 further images at the end of home page in whats referred to as the 'benefits-section' in html.
+The 1st image is taken in Jan 2022 outside Cormeen Sports Complex before the Family Walkers start, it is used to show users a typical walking groups from Cormeen.
+The 2nd, a close up of walking in leaves, is used to encourage the user to come out walking, It is beside the 'Benefits to Walkers' text so meant as a motivitational picture for the user.

-The Signup page (Newsletter in navigation menu) has a background image from Lough an Lae our local mountain.
-This is a treaser for users as the signup panel covers most of this picture and if they signup they panel goes away and they get to see the beautiful   singing up for the newsletter as this
+4. The Signup page (Newsletter in navigation menu) has a background image from Loughan Lae our local mountain.
+This is a teaser for users as the signup panel covers most of this picture, they are prompted to signup so that the panel goes away and they get to see the beautiful Loughan Lae.
+5. In the gallery page there are 12 photos taken by Cormeen Walkers, at time of writing some of these images are repeated on this page & i will endeavor to have 12 unique images by submission time but please forgive if this does not occur.

-- Icons
+#### Icons

-- The are 9 icons used in this website and they are are freely availabel from [Font Awesome](https://fontawesome.com/), The 9 icons are outlined [here](docs/fa-icon.PNG)
+- The are 9 icons used in this website and they are are freely available from [Font Awesome](https://fontawesome.com/), The 9 icons are outlined [here](docs/fa-icon.PNG).
+Each icon element is given aria-label for accessibility purposes.
-Use this section to explain what sort of imagery you plan to use through your site.

 ### Wireframes